aptos-labs/aptos-core/developer-docs-site/docs/concepts/base-gas.md

 | storage_io_per_state_slot_read  | charged per item loaded from global state                          |
 | storage_io_per_state_byte_read  | charged per byte loaded from global state                          |

-To reflect disk space and structural cost on the Aptos authenticated data structure imposed by storing things on the blockchain, including creating things in the global state, emitting events, etc. storage fee is charged, in absolute APT values.
+The following storage fee parameters are applied (i.e., charged in absolute APT values) to represent the disk space and structural costs associated with using the [Aptos authenticated data structure](../reference/glossary/#merkle-trees) for storing items on the blockchain.
+This encompasses actions such as creating things in the global state, emitting events, and similar operations:

 | Parameter                         | Meaning                                                                                |
 |-----------------------------------|----------------------------------------------------------------------------------------|